swimit/swim-academy/basics/services/README.md

 The equivalent in `BService` is nearly identical.
 However, because the `didSet` callback on `latest` already `puts` to `history`, we only need to `set` `latest` in this `CommandLane`.

 ## Egress by Data Sources

-Refer to the [documentation](https://github.com/swimit/swim-academy/wiki/Data-Ingestion#egress-by-data-sources) on how an external client can write to Swim.
-We implement the `SwimClient` strategy here.
-We leave implementing the `Websocket Message` strategy as an exercise in your language of choice.

 To simulate a single `AService` stream for an `A` type device with id `1`, we simply [command](https://github.com/swimit/swim-academy/blob/master/basics/services/src/test/java/ai/swim/client/Client.java#L52-L55) the `addLatest` `CommandLane` at node `a/1`.
 Recall that the `node` and `lane` identifiers utilize the `@SwimRoute` defined in the [`Plane`](https://github.com/swimit/swim-academy/blob/master/basics/services/src/main/java/ai/swim/App.java#L13) and the [`@SwimLane`](https://github.com/swimit/swim-academy/blob/master/basics/services/src/main/java/ai/swim/service/AService.java#L37) defined in `AService`, respectively.